shaunak-alt/shaunak-alt/README.md

 # 💫 About Me:
-AIML enthusiast & Full-stack developer passionate about building intelligent and scalable web applications.
-I love combining AI/ML with modern web technologies to create impactful solutions.
+I'm an AIML enthusiast and full-stack developer with a passion for building intelligent, scalable web applications.
+I thrive on merging AI/ML with modern web technologies to create impactful solutions.
+Grinding every day to live a comfortable, fulfilling life with my girl.

 ## 🌐 Socials: